Property for sale in Coniston, Cumbria

 Holiday cottage for sale.
-We are pleased to offer this four bedroom detached property, newly refurbished to a high standard, with ground floor bedroom and en-suite bathroom, presently utilised as a holiday cottage investment but equally suitable as a ...
+We are pleased to offer this four bedroom detached property, newly refurbished to a high standard, with ground floor bedroom and en-suite bathroom, presently utilised as a holiday cottage investment with an anticipated income ...

 Note: Distances are straight line measurements

 - Foxfield (9.6 miles)